 Looking to switch up your usual weekend activities?
 Add bird watching to your list!
-Early September in PA kicks off fall bird migration season and with our diverse natural scenic places, including vistas, ridges, mountains, and gorges, Pennsylvania is a hot spot for bird watching this time of year.
+Mid-March in PA marks the peak of bird migration season and with our diverse natural scenic places, including vistas, ridges, mountains, and gorges, Pennsylvania is a hot spot for bird watching this time of year.

 New to birding?
 Follow the below tips from the National Audubon Society to make your experience memorable and safe.

 - Do research.
 Plan your trip ahead of time and bring a field guide and map to keep your sense of direction, as well as to help identify each bird and maps of their range.

 - Bring a phone or friend and tell people where you are going.

 - Gear up.
 Birding requires little equipment, but you do need a pair of binoculars.
 As you improve, you may want to invest in a nice camera or spotting scope.
 Also be prepared for inclement weather and dress appropriately.